betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsCseSwTesting.md

 briefly describe a few of the more commonly used categories of software testing.

 #### Regression testing

 A form of testing where the primary aim is to ensure software changes do not break previously developed and known to be working functionality (e.g. cause the software to _regress_ in its functionality).

 #### Unit testing

 A form of testing where the primary aim is to enable fine-grain portions of the software (usually individual functions or subroutines) to be tested in isolation apart from the larger software product in which they are used.

 #### Functional testing

 A form of testing where the primary aim is to operate the software as a proxy for how a user would use the product.

 #### Continuous Integration (CI) testing

-A form of testing where the primary aims are to provide _immediate_ feedback regarding compatibility of changes with respect to multiple, parallel branches of development as well as overall software functionality.
+A form of testing where the primary aims are to provide _immediate_ feedback regarding the compatibility of changes with respect to multiple, parallel branches of development as well as overall software functionality.

 The article *[Understanding Software Testing Practices](/blog_posts/understanding-software-testing-practices)* introduces terminology for CSE software testing.